script3/soroban-governor/docs/architecture.md

 The Governor manages a handful of parameters that define how the proposal flow is handled.
 These are defined on creation but can be changed via proposal.

-* Council `Address`
-    * The address of the security council that can cancel proposals during the vote delay period.
-If the Governor does not have a council, this should be set to the zero address.
 * Proposal Threshold `i128`
     * The votes required to create a proposal.
 * Vote Delay `u32`